KevinRebakure/KevinRebakure/README.md

 ## 😂 Fun fact: I'm listening to Spotify...

-- Ask me to play something for you on guitar 🎸
+- I can play something for you on guitar 🎸

 ## ✉️ Contact me: